PaceCS/sum35/README.md

-# paceKnights()
+# sum35()

-In this assignment, you will be creating functions **paceKnightsFor** and **paceKnightsWhile**.
-The input to each will be a number corresponding to the number of rows of output.
-If the output is a multiple of 3, then you will output 'Pace'.
-If the output is a multiple of 5, then you will output 'Knights'.
-If the output is a multiple of 3 and a multiple of 5, then you will output 'Pace Knights'.
-If the output is neither a multiple of 3 or a multiple of 5, then you will output the number.
-To do this, you will use 'for' loops in **paceKnightsFor** and 'while' loops in **paceKnightsWhile**.
+In this assignment, you will be creating a function **sum35** that solves a math problem.
+The input to your function will be a number *N*.
+The problem is to find all the multiples of 3 and 5 that are less than *N* and to add them up.
+The function should then print the number of multiples along with the sum.

 ### Examples:

 Input:

 ```
-5
+6
 ```

 Output:
 ```
-1
-2
-Pace
-4
-Knights
+There are 2 multiples of 3 and 5 that are less than 6.
+Their sum is 8.
 ```
 ---